ivbrajkovic/js-chronicles/SOLID in TypeScript/The Enchantment of Simplicity: Mastering the Single Responsibility Principle in TypeScript.md

 ---

 <a id="intro"></a>
-## 🌟 The Call to Responsibility: A Mysterious Principle Emerges
+## 🌟 The Call to Responsibility: A Whisper of Simplicity

 In the vast and complex world of software development, whispers of the SOLID principles echo like ancient runes, promising clarity in the chaos of tangled code.
 Among these guiding stars lies the **Single Responsibility Principle** (SRP), the first in the SOLID constellation, and perhaps the simplest to name yet the trickiest to truly master.